sinai-igh/admix_phewas/README.md

 * Run SAIGE Step 1 and Step 2
 * Process Results

-##### 2.2) Run GWAS #####
-* Create genotype files for SAIGE Step 1
-* Run SAIGE Step 1 and Step 2

 ##### 3.1) Plotting results #####
-* Use plotting scripts to visualize results from both local ancestry and GWAS.
+* Use plotting scripts to visualize local ancestry results

 ## 0.)
 Global ancestry inference ###
 ##### Overview #####

-The first step in the analysis is to merge your query genotype data with the reference panels you are using.
+The first step is to merge your query genotype data with the reference panels you are using.
 You should find the maximum number of overlapping variants between all files and downsample your files to just these variants.
 You may need to flip and rename some of the variants so that the order and name of the variants is matching between all genotype files.
-I usually use PLINKv2 for these steps.
+I usually use PLINKv2 for these pre steps.
 As of writing PLINKv2 does not have a suitable merging function.
 You can use PLINK v1.9 to merge the filtered files at the end.
-If using the toy dataset this step is unnessesary as the query and reference samples are already merged.
+If using the toy dataset this step is unnecessary as the query and reference samples are already merged.
+I remove a set of regions that are known to be under strong selection before calculating global ancestry proportions as they are known to confound PCA and ADMIXTURE estimations.

 Inputs:
 *Query dataset (i.e. samples you are using for association testing)